 Genealogy research may be almost impossible if the researcher does not know the resources to use.
 In Deschutes County, there are government offices that provide useful information available to the public.
 Researchers can search for the appropriate records that possess information on a person’s ancestry.

-Likewise, the State of Oregon stores Genealogical records among the State Archives.
+Likewise, the State of Oregon stores Genealogical records in the State Archives.
 The office of the Secretary of State maintains state archives, and interested persons can find information that is made publicly available.

-The following Deschutes County records can assist genealogical researchers:
+The following Deschutes County records can assist genealogy research: